funkhaus/fuxt/README.md

     1. Be sure to turn off Privacy mode in Flywheel.
 1. At this point, you will probably want to redirect your nameservers to point to CloudFlare.
 Probably these are `ed.ns.cloudflare.com` and `marge.ns.cloudflare.com`.
 1. Turn on 'Always Use HTTPS' in CloudFlare under 'SSL/TLS > Edge Certificates'.
 You need to do this step last, as it conflicts with the auto SSL setup on Flywheel.
-1. Confirm that CLoudFlare's SSL mode is set to 'Flexible' under 'SSL/TLS' tab.
+1. Confirm that CloudFlare's SSL mode is set to 'Flexible' under 'SSL/TLS' tab.
 1. If the site uses Shopify, you'll need to "Add an existing domain".
 Probably this will be `shop.your-site.com`.
     1. In CloudFlare set a CNAME for `shop.your-site.com` to point to `shops.myshopify.com`.
     1.  **You do not need to setup an A-RECORD if you only want the shop to be on a sub-domain.**